leancodepl/flutter-at-mini/labs/week8/README.md

 ## NOTE

 The requirements for each task are not very strict.
 Those serve more as a guide.
 Video below represents the desired UX which must be reflected.
+Also check out the [hosted example solution](https://flutter-at-mini-2025-lab-8.web.app/) to play around with the implemented features.

 https://github.com/user-attachments/assets/740b589f-0176-41c7-8d67-20a3e9c2470c